-When you notice your baby "cruising" around her playroom, you may be eager to encourage her walking habit.
+When you notice your baby "cruising" around their playroom, you may be eager to encourage their walking habit.
 But what's the best method?

-- Grasp your baby's hand and help her walk around for longer distances.
-That will help her improve her balance and become confident on two feet.
+- Grasp your baby's hand and help them walk around for longer distances.
+That will help them improve their balance and become confident on two feet.

 - Stationary activity centers let babies play safely while on their feet without moving around the room.